 How to cut an acorn squash:

-- Place the acorn squash on a cutting board and using a sharp knife, slice the squash in half.
-It will take some strength and force to cut it, but if you cut it slowly and straight down, you will get it.
+- Place the acorn squash on a cutting board and, using a sharp knife, slice the squash in half.

-- Once you slice the acorn squash in half, using a metal spoon, scoop out all of the seeds and membrane from each of the acorn squash halves.
+- Then, using a metal spoon, scoop out all of the seeds and membrane from each of the acorn squash halves.

-- You can bake the acorn squash halves and stuff it with a delicious filling.
+- You can bake the acorn squash halves and stuff them with a delicious filling.
 Or you can lay the squash down, flat-side down, and slice into 1-2 inch slices for roasting.

 - You don’t need to peel acorn squash before cutting or preparing it.
-Then, simply roast how I explained above or on the recipe box.
+Then, simply roast as I explained below or in the recipe box.

 What does acorn squash pair well with?

-- Try pairing it with my garlic butter turkey breasts for a holiday meal.
+A holiday showstopper: Try pairing it with my garlic butter turkey breasts for a holiday meal that will really wow your guests.

 Ingredients